 - The eviction process was based on discriminatory reasons in violation of the Fair Housing Act.

 - The landlord tried to evict the tenant through “self-help” eviction tactics, such as removing their belongings or locking them out.

 - The landlord continued with the eviction process even though the tenant fixed their violation.

-- The eviction was in retaliation to the tenant exercising any of their rights.
+- The eviction was in retaliation to the tenant exercising any of their rights during their tenancy.

-- The tenant didn’t violate the lease agreement as the landlord alleged.
+- The tenant didn’t violate the lease agreement during their tenancy as the landlord alleged.

 - The eviction notice contains substantial errors.

-- If any of these defenses are true, the eviction lawsuit may get dismissed.
+If any of these defenses are true, a judge may dismiss your eviction lawsuit.

 4. Court Hearing